matplotlib/matplotlib/doc/api/api_changes.rst

 Changes in 1.2.x
 ================

-* In :meth:`~matplotlib.pyplot.pie`, one can now set the radius of the pie;
+* In :meth:`~matplotlib.pyplot.pie` and :meth:`~matplotlib.Axes.pie`, one can
-  setting the *radius* to 'None' (the default value), will result in a pie with a radius of 1 as before.
+  now set the radius of the pie; setting the *radius* to 'None' (the default value), will result in a pie with a radius of 1 as before.

 Changes in 1.1.x
 ================